ActiveCampaign and ConvertKit are two of the top email service providers on the market. But which is better?

 Active Campaign has four price plans – Lite, plus, professional and enterprise.

 As you can see from the images below, the box to the left lets you choose how many subscribers you want your plan to include – anywhere from 500 to 100,000+.
-When you do this, the prices for the four plans changes dynamically.
+When you do this, the prices for the four plans change dynamically.
 You can end up paying anywhere from $9 per month to thousands of dollars, depending on your needs.

 The other thing to note is that the four plans also differ significantly in the features they offer.
 With the Lite plan, all is you get are the basics you need for email marketing.